waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Immediate Task List
 - **CRITICAL:** Redefine `battle_strategist_agent` immediately after this battle.
 Its logic for recommending switches is flawed; it must prioritize survival (current HP) and consider known enemy coverage moves, not just type immunity.
 - **Protocol Update:** Start using `protocol_enforcement_agent` to validate my plans before execution to catch procedural errors.
+- **Spinner Tiles:** Spinner tiles force movement in a specific direction.
+I need to map out their destinations to navigate spinner mazes effectively.